CopperEgg/apidocs/revealcloud/tags.md

     "uuids":["ac1f5ef85c1177ef97596f334f877370"]
   }
 ]
 {% endhighlight %}

 In the example above: five tags are returned by the Index command; "App1", "App2", "mac", "local" and "amazon".
 Note that each tag hash contains a single tag "id", which is the Label for the tag, and an array of "uuids", one for each monitored system with the tag of reference.

 Show
 ----
-Show in-depth information about a single RevealCloud tag.
+Show in-depth information about a single System tag.

 Required Parameters: the tag of interest, as part of the path.

 CURL Command:
 {% highlight sh %}
 curl -u APIKEY:U https://api.copperegg.com/v2/revealcloud/tags/TAG.json
 {% endhighlight %}

 CURL Response:

 Response is JSON with an array of hashes containing details of all systems associated with the specified tag.

 In the example below, the tag "amazon" was provided: